 This short study will help you understand your gifting as a church leader.
-The Executive Pastor Indicator began as a work with only XPs and other church leaders.
+The Executive Indicator began as a work with only XPs and other church leaders.
 It grew into People Patterns that any person could use to better understand his or her gifts.
-This version of the People Patterns has explanations of each area that are tailored to existing XPs, future XPs and other church leaders.
+This version of the People Patterns has explanations of each area that are tailored to church leaders–SPs, XPs, Pastors, Business Leaders and volunteer leaders.

 When you sign up, you will be given access to the XP-Indicator and all of the short course material.
 Without signing up for this short course, below you can view the Sample Report and Endorsements.
 Sign up and learn with us!

 Mentors are people who come alongside of you and develop you to be your best.
 They hone who you are, fanning the flame of your ability.
 Mentors build into you and help you realize your potential.
 They coach and guide you to help you discover your whole self.
 As trusted allies, they are friendly faces who encourage you to grow, develop and change.

 Those with the Mentor Pattern are such people as U.S. President Dwight Eisenhower:

 I would rather try to persuade a man to go along, because once I have persuaded him, he will stick.
 If I scare him, he will stay just as long as he is scared, and then he is gone.

 Administrators help establish the plan and then follow it as it is laid out.
 They like policy and structure, and are good with details and budgets.
 Administrators focus on management and tend to be averse to taking risks.